HeberRios/four-card-feature-section/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Four card feature section solution

-This is a solution to the [Product preview card component](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 ## Table of contents